MicrosoftDocs/PowerShell-Docs/developer/prog-guide/creating-a-windows-powershell-content-provider.md

 This topic describes how to create a Windows PowerShell provider that enables the user to manipulate the contents of the items in a data store.
 As a consequence, a provider that can manipulate the contents of items is referred to as a Windows PowerShell content provider.

 > [!NOTE]
 >  You can download the C# source file (AccessDBSampleProvider06.cs) for this provider using the Microsoft Windows Software Development Kit for Windows Vista and .NET Framework 3.0 Runtime Components.
-For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK &#91;delete&#93;](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
+For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
 >  You can download the C# source file (AccessDBSampleProvider06.cs) for this provider using the Microsoft Windows Software Development Kit for Windows Vista and .NET Framework 3.0 Runtime Components.
-For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK &#91;delete&#93;](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
+For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
 >
 >  The downloaded source files are available in the **\<PowerShell Samples>** directory.
 >